Home to 136,000 people, North Ayrshire covers an area of 340 square miles and includes the islands of Arran, Great Cumbrae and Little Cumbrae.

-World class golf is coming to North Ayrshire in Summer 2017.
-The Men’s and Ladies Scottish Open, both sponsored by Aberdeen Asset Management, will both be played over Dundonald Links in July.
+World class golf came to North Ayrshire in Summer 2017.
+The Men’s and Ladies Scottish Open, both sponsored by Aberdeen Asset Management, played over Dundonald Links in July.

 Largs, home to the annual Viking Festival, serves up award winning ice-cream, while the town’s jaw dropping Marina can’t be missed.

 Saltcoats remains a hugely popular tourism destination thanks to its clean and welcoming beach.

 The Harbourside in Irvine offers stunning views and the town’s £20m new Leisure Centre, aptly named the Portal, has proved hugely popular since its recent opening.

 The award winning Scottish Maritime Museum is always a great day out for families.